Visibility polygon

 Visibility polygon shown in yellow.
 Four obstacles are shown in blue.

 In computational geometry, the visibility polygon or visibility region for a point p in the plane among obstacles is the possibly unbounded polygonal region of all points of the plane visible from p.
 The visibility polygon can also be defined for visibility from a segment, or a polygon.
 Visibility polygons are useful in robotics, video games, and in various optimization problems such as the facility location problem and the art gallery problem.

-If the visibility polygon is bounded then it is a star-shaped polygon.
+If the visibility region is bounded then it is a star-shaped polygon.
 A visibility polygon is bounded if all rays shooting from the point eventually terminate in some obstacle.
 This is the case, e.g., if the obstacles are the edges of a simple polygon and p is inside the polygon.
 In the latter case the visibility polygon may be found in linear time.

 Definitions

 Formally, we can define the planar visibility polygon problem as such.
 Let $S$ be a set of obstacles (either segments, or polygons) in $\mathbb{R}^2$.
 Let $p$ be a point in $\mathbb{R}^2$ that is not within an obstacle.
 Then, the point visibility polygon $V$ is the set of points in $\mathbb{R}^2$, such that for every point $q$ in $V$, the segment $pq$ does not intersect any obstacle in $S$.

 Likewise, the segment visibility polygon or edge visibility polygon is the portion visible to any point along a line segment.